Rooh2os/Minecraft-Tools/readme.md

 To configure Minecraft Tools open config.txt (Gets generated when first running the program.)

-### "Open server icon": true/false
+### "Open images": true/false

-Open server icon can be used to disable the opening of the server icon when the download is complete.
+Open images can be used to disable the opening of images when the download is complete.

 ### "Save individual icons": true/false